Kofi2g/Kofi2g/README.md

 ### Welcome to my profile :first_quarter_moon: [Website](https://kofiscloud.wordpress.com/) 🌓 [Linkdin](https://www.linkedin.com/in/kofi/)
-I am from London and I am currently studying and working to become a developer.\
+Greetings my name is Kofi, I am from London and I am currently studying and working to become a developer.\
 Here you will find me working on different projects covering: